 Since everyone else peppers social media with their favourite shit rules,

-I thought I’d share more of mine in 2020.
-And mine is simply the best.
+I thought I’d share more of mine.
+And mine is simply the best, period.

 'Improve your trading with these 20 Golden Rules'